Choose another lake

 History and Status of the Sport Fishery: Johnson Sauk Trail receives an annual stocking of Channel catfish at a rate of 35 per acre.
 Muskie are stocked every three years at a rate of 1 per acre.

-Boats allowed: unlimited Hp, no wake operation
+Boats allowed: unlimited HP, no wake operation

 Contact Information: Johnson Sauk Trail State 28616 Sauk Trail Road, Kewanee Il 61443309-853-5589IDNR Fisheries Biologist, David Wyffels630-360-4185